 The Helen Doron Educational Group began in 1985 as a small home-based business.
 Since then, the company has become an international leader in children’s educational franchising, with 100 Master Franchisors and over 1000 Learning Centres and Kindergartens in 37 countries across 4 continents.
 The reputation of our pedagogic excellence is known worldwide and highly respected.

 When you join the Helen Doron Educational Group, you gain a proven business model.
 We are dedicated to providing you with the best and most innovative educational materials and training support.

-Nearly two million children of all ages have benefited thanks to Helen Doron’s unique pedagogic methodology and educational materials.
+Nearly three million children of all ages have benefited from Helen Doron’s unique pedagogic methodology and educational materials.
 The methodologies for all Helen Doron Educational Group trace their origins to her unique English as a foreign language (EFL) methodology which allows children as young as three months to learn English just like they learn their mother tongue–through repeated hearing and positive reinforcement.

 Just as babies and infants learn their mother tongue by hearing words, sentences, songs and stories over and over again, and receiving positive feedback from their caretakers, so children can learn a foreign language using this same natural technique.
 Today, Helen Doron English system offers courses in English for children from only 3 months old up through secondary school completion – age 19.

 Scientific research today is saying what every mother has always known in her heart: young children have infinite potential and contain the seeds of genius.
 Together with wanting to nurture and develop their children’s mental and physical capacities, parents want their children to be happy, joyful, confident and compassionate.
 Helen Doron English programmes for children ages 3 months up through secondary school completion, age 19, enable infants, youth and teens to develop their full potential, while remaining thoughtful and loving individuals.